These Lobster Wontons are an easy & tasty lobster appetizer that won’t break the bank! If you’re looking for lobster recipes on a budget, this is it!

 - 1/2 teaspoon kosher salt

 - 8 ounces cooked lobster meat, chopped into small pieces

 - 1/4 cup pineapple, diced

 - 2 scallions, chopped finely

 - Store bought guacamole (Or make our Homemade Version!)

 - Preheat the oven to 400 degrees.

-- Lay out the wonton wrappers on a baking sheet and brush lightly with the olive oil.
+- Lay out the wonton wrappers on a baking sheet and brush lightly with the olive oil and sprinkle with salt.

 - Repeat with the remaining wontons.

 You can also use your favorite cracker or pita chip for this recipe.
 Or serve the lobster salad in a bowl with tortilla chips for dipping!